vishalraj9102/MediaFetchr/DEPLOYMENT.md

 ## Troubleshooting

 ### Build Fails with "index.html not found"
-- Make sure you're deploying from the `frontend` directory
+- The build command should be: `cd frontend && npm install && npm run build`
-- Verify that `frontend/public/index.html` exists
+- The publish directory should be: `frontend/build`
-- Check that the build command is running from the correct directory
+- Verify that `frontend/public/index.html` exists in your repository

 ### API Calls Fail
 - Set the `REACT_APP_API_URL` environment variable to your backend URL